StephaneRob/ancestry-ecto/README.md

 mix ecto.migrate
 ```

-Add `use Ancestry` to your model ex:
+Start using ancestry in your schema:

 ```elixir
 defmodule MyModel do